Mouradouchane/software_renderer/README.md

-# rasterizer
+# Software Renderer
-A small personal project for learning computer graphics .
+my place where i implement what i learned in "computer graphics" .